The IRS allows you to correct mistakes on a tax return you've already filed by filing an amended tax return.

 Time limitations to amend

-You have a limited amount of time to file an amended tax return; otherwise, the IRS will not accept it.
-This must be done by the later of three years from the original due date of the return, three years from the date you actually file if after the deadline or within two years of paying tax for that year.
+You have a limited amount of time to file an amended tax return; otherwise, the IRS will not accept it for a refund of tax.
+To receive a tax refund, an amended must be done by the later of three years from the original due date of the return, three years from the date you actually file if after the deadline or within two years of paying tax for that year.
 For example, if you file your 2013 tax return on March 15, 2014, then you have until April 15, 2017 to get your amended tax return to the IRS.

 As a result, you have no obligation to file an amended tax return after the relevant limitation period even if the correction would increase the amount of tax you owe.
 However, the IRS will not issue a refund check for an amended return you file after the limitation period.